 Need permission to enjoy a lamb shank?
 Granted!
-Slow cooked meats are easier to digest and are a great way to obtain iron rich bone marrow from certain cuts with bone, as well as collagen.
-Look past red meat and you will find there are many slow cooked recipes that allow for a healthier way to cook food and achieve Winter Wellness
+Slow-cooked meats are easier to digest and are a great way to obtain iron-rich bone marrow from certain cuts with bone, as well as collagen.
+Look past red meat, and you will find many slow-cooked recipes allow for a healthier way to cook food and achieve Winter Wellness

 Pro tip: A nourishing immune-boosting chicken soup works well when slow-cooked to help develop flavour and maximise extraction of nutrients from bones

 2. Spice it up

-Curries are a great way to boost anti-inflammatory properties of a meal by using a range of spices.
-Spices are high in anti-oxidants and may help to offset oxidation of fats as well as preserve foods meaning those leftovers will keep and taste even better the next day.
+Curries are a great way to boost the anti-inflammatory properties of a meal by using a range of spices.
+Spices are high in antioxidants and may help to offset oxidation of fats as well as preserve foods meaning those leftovers will keep and taste even better the next day.

 Pro tip: If you are a little sensitive to spice, herbs have as many equally amazing antioxidant properties and of course are versatile across a range of cuisines

 3. Start a new healthy ritual

 Creating new healthy habits can be a game-changer.
 Make a point of starting a new ritual – it could be keeping soups on rotation, adding lemon juice to warm water before meals or if you are having a warm breakfast including extra vegetables.
 It will be second nature in no time, and your diet and health will be better for it

 Pro tip: Keep it simple and sustainable, easy to prep and something you will enjoy